 Each Theme invites original research contributions in the following 2 Tracks:

-TRACK 1: Full research contribution Includes double blind peer review and publication on the conference website
+TRACK 1: Full research contribution Includes double blind peer review and publication in a JUFO and NSD level 1 Journal.

 Call for interactive applications: An interactive application for research communication may be programmed or a standard game file output for virtual, mixed or augmented reality.
 The interactive application should be composed as a research contribution containing evidence of a research process and a discussion that is related to a research question.